 Leakage of large amounts of urine at unexpected times

-Occurence of stress and urge incontinence together
+Stress and urge incontinence together

 Untimely urination because of physical disability, external obstacles, or problems in thinking or communicating that prevents a person from reaching a toilet, often a problem in old age or people with physical debility.